clux/kubecon2020/source/slides.md

 notes:
-- reflector is a watcher that stores the result of events in a store.
+- a reflector builds on top of a watcher, by recording objects in a store as events pass through
-- and that description can be translated into a single line body
-- observe a watcher stream, and you inserting/replacing/removing objects from store, then pass on the events unmodified
+- i.e. when watchevents happen we insert/replace/remove objects from store, then pass on the events unmodified
-- complicated signature, you need a Store<K> (which i've not defined, but hashmap aware of watchevents)
+- complicated signature, you need a Store<K> (which i've not defined, but hashmap of objects)
 - you need the unflattend stream that the watcher is outputting; that's W
+- but ultimately, a one line body on top of watcher. cool conceptually.

 ---